1912 West Virginia Mountaineers football team

-The 1912 West Virginia Mountaineers football team was an American football team that represented West Virginia University as an independent during the 1912 college football season.
-In its first and only season under head coach William P. Edmunds, the team compiled a 6–3 record and outscored opponents by a total of 131 to 106.
+The 1912 West Virginia Mountaineers football team was an American football team that represented West Virginia University as a member of the Western Pennsylvania and West Virginia Intercollegiate Athletic Association during the 1912 college football season.
+In their first and only season under head coach William P. Edmunds, the Mountaineers compiled an overall record of 6–3 with a mark of 3–0 in conference play, placing second in the Western Pennsylvania and West Virginia league.
 Carl G. Bachman was the team captain.